Fetchinator7/Video-Upload-Editor/README.md

 # Purpose

-This will be a basic interface for automatically rendering then uploading videos to Vimeo geared towards people who do a lot of recordings but little to no editing the videos afterwards such as publishing video conferences.
+This is a basic interface for automatically rendering then uploading videos to Vimeo that's geared towards people who do a lot of recordings but little to no editing the videos afterwards such as publishing video conferences.
 I know the main question is, "Why shouldn't I just upload to Vimeo directly?"
 Well, there are a few reasons;

 1. It's designed to work with teams